 The Company had a long-term reward ("LTR") compensation plan for certain key employees related to growth in certain financial measures over a three-year measurement period (the "Reward Performance Period"), subject to the terms of the plan.
-After December 31, 2020, no new awards will be granted under the LTR plan as future long-term awards will only be made under the 2020 Plan.
+After December 31, 2020, no new awards were granted under the LTR plan as future long-term awards will only be made under the 2020 Plan.

-Eligible LTR plan participants received an individual target award opportunity ("Award Opportunity") for a new threeyear Reward Performance Period (i.e., target award grant made in 2019 is for years 2019 through 2021).
+Eligible LTR plan participants received an individual target award opportunity ("Award Opportunity") for a new three-year Reward Performance Period (i.e., target award grant made in 2019 is for years 2019 through 2021).
 Compensation earned for growth in the financial measures over each Reward Performance Period is paid in cash in the year following the end of the respective Reward Performance Period, assuming the minimum net income target was achieved in the final year of the Reward Performance Period.
 Estimated compensation is recorded during each year of a Reward Performance Period ("accrued LTR Award Opportunities").
-At December 31, 2021, the Company has two open Reward Performance Periods that would be eligible for payment in 2022 and 2023.
+At December 31, 2022, the Company has one open Reward Performance Period eligible for payment in 2023.

-Compensation expense associated with LTR plan was \$3,059, 3,027, and \$2,462 for the years ended December 31, 2021, 2020 and 2019, respectively.
-Amounts paid in 2021 and 2020 for the LTR plan was \$1,981 and \$2,796, respectively.
-Amounts estimated to be paid in 2022 and 2023 for the LTR plan are \$4,060 and \$1,778, respectively, which amounts are reflected in deferred compensation, current and deferred compensation, net of current portion, respectively, in the consolidated balance sheet as of December 31, 2021.
+Compensation expense associated with LTR plan was \$892, \$3,059, and \$3,027 for the years ended December 31, 2022, 2021 and 2020, respectively.
+Amounts paid in 2022 and 2021 for the LTR plan was \$4,023 and \$1,981, respectively.

+The amount estimated to be paid in 2023 for the LTR plan is \$2,706, and is reflected in deferred compensation, current in the consolidated balance sheet as of December 31, 2022.